xNykram/xNykram/README.md

 - 🔭 I'm currently working for an IT company.

-- 🌱 In free time I work on varius projects in my organisation [WebSoftDevs][organization].
+- 🌱 In free time I work on varius projects in my organisation [SkyTechSoftware](https://github.com/SkyTech-Software).

 ### Technologies: